astroseandillon/astroseandillon.github.io/research.md

 -Douglas Adams

+## Crystal Math
+When studying dust around AGB stars, it is important to understand the impact that the shape of the dust grains have on our measured spectra.
+For simplicity, we assume that dust grains are spherical (like cows).
+My work looks at modeling how different shape and size distributions of dust grains affect our models.
+We generate these models using Radiative Transfer (RT) models, which output spectral energy distributions (SED).
+SEDs give an example of what we _think_ a spectra should look like, given a set of properties such as stellar temperature, dust shell distance, dust abundances, density, etc. _My_ code calculates the absorption and scattering cross-sections for a set of user-specified dust grains.
+Each dust grain can have its own size and shape distribution.

 ## Computational Astrophysics
 When I was in high school, I had to interview an astrophysicist for my senior project.
 A bit of advice he gave me was to get really good at python programming.
 Fast forward to the present day, and I think I have a relatively decent amount of experience in computation (or, at the very least, in googling stuff until it works).